adoublebarrel/geo-tweet-exercise/README.md

 # geo-tweet-exercise

-This is a rough AngularJS client and Django server that together display a 10 tweets from twitter that can then be added to an interactive map.
+This is a rough AngularJS client and Django server that together display 10 tweets from twitter that can then be added to an interactive map.

 ## Installation